 Baggers: Twin- or triple-bagger attachments save raking time and allow for quick cleanup and easy leaf pickup in the fall.
 Troy-Bilt’s twin bagger system has up to a 6.5-bushel capacity, while triple baggers have up to a 10-bushel capacity, allowing for long mowing time before emptying is needed.

 Mulch kits: These are helpful for various types of lawn mowers.
 Recycling grass clippings back into your lawn through mulching is one of the best ways to help your lawn stay healthy.
 Help reduce yard waste by mulching frequently during the mowing season.

 Striping kit: Adding patterns to your yard gives it the well-manicured look of a golf course or a professional sports field.
 Striping kits allow you to mow and stripe at the same time, making it easy to get the lawn you’ve always wanted.

-10. How can I find the right lawn mower for my yard?
+Are there any additional tips on finding the right lawn mower for my yard?